zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 * *A Confederacy of Dunces* by John Kennedy Toole
 * *James and the Giant Peach* by Roald Dahl
 * *Fire in the Heart* by Deepak Chopra

-Come on in and pick up any one of these incredible titles.&nbsp; You never know – it could change your life.